peruukki/nhl-score-api/README.md

 #### `GET` [/api/scores/latest](https://nhl-score-api.herokuapp.com/api/scores/latest)

-**NOTE: This endpoint returns the last game of season 2020–21 until the start of next season.**

 Returns an object with the date and the scores from the latest round’s games.

 The `date` object contains the date in a raw format and a prettier, displayable format.